fnep/mtv_dl/README.rst

 - No GUI or web interface.
 Less then 1000 lines of code.
 Only python dependencies.
 - Powerful filter system for lists and download selection.
-- Download .mp4, .flv and .m3u8 (HLS) media.
+- Download .mp4, .flv and .m3u8 (HLS) media inclusive subtitles.
 - Keep track of downloaded files and don't download them again.
 - Template naming of the downloaded files.